isomerpages/nhg-ohrpp/_conducting-research/Managing Research Data/About NHG Standing Databases (SDB).md

 information stored electronically will be considered a database.</p>
 <p></p>
 <h4><strong>What is the Purpose of Registering a Standing Database?</strong></h4>
-<p>To allow NHG Domain Specific Review Board (DSRB) to review key specific
+<p>To allow NHG Health Domain Specific Review Board (DSRB) to review key
-issues pertaining to tissue and data banking, such as collection, storage, privacy and confidentiality, and informed consent.
+specific issues pertaining to tissue and data banking, such as collection, storage, privacy and confidentiality, and informed consent.
 With the registration, custodians provide assurance to comply with NHG and BAC’s guidelines for data and tissue banking activities for potential research.</p>
 <p></p>